 UPDATE: I see the Times web site is hosting one of its “Room For Debate” discussions on the topic of “What’s Up With New Jersey [and Corruption]?”
 Lots of answers suggested —history, culture, arrogance, more municipalities than California!— but “decimated” news organizations doesn’t come up.

 The Times identifies one of the online debaters, Richard Benfield, as someone who “has written about New Jersey politics and government for more than 40 years” and “until early this year… was a member of The Times’ editorial board and wrote editorials about New Jersey.”
 And now?
-Does anyone do that for the Times now?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Does anyone do that for the Times now?Liz Cox Barrett is a writer at CJR.